Tao Heung Foods of Mankind Museum: Before October 2005

 The museum formerly included an activity room, exhibition rooms, a tuck shop and a souvenir shop.
 The Ground floor of the museum was divided into Egyptian, tea, coffee and wine sections.
 There were also three minor exhibition rooms: the French restaurant, the kitchen of a Chinese tribe and a room that details the early use of fire for cooking.
 Nearly 1,000 exhibits, including herbs, food samples, cutlery, kitchen tools, stoves and model kitchens from all around the world were displayed; visitors could handle most of them.

 The Egyptian section showed the different kinds of containers that the Egyptians used to carry water.
 The tea section, coffee section and wine section displayed different kinds of the drinks and related tools.
 A minor exhibition room was set up with a dining table in a French restaurant detailing the formal place settings of knives, forks, spoons, plates and cups, with text explaining how each is used for different courses.

-On the same floor was also a tuck shop, where the visitors could enjoy snacks and drinks, and a souvenir shop selling different kinds of food-related items and ordinary stationary.
+On the same floor was also a tuck shop, where the visitors could enjoy snacks and drinks, and a souvenir shop selling different kinds of food-related items and ordinary stationery.

 Workshops, such as on the making of chocolate, and other group activities were held on the first floor.
 There were also displays of different kinds of spaghetti and seasoning, a spaghetti-making machine, a sausage-making machine and a cane juice machine.